sqshq/note/wiki/docs/OS/操作系统概念/13 File System Interface.md

     * Once a file has been opened by one process, it includes an entry for the file.
     * It also has an **open count** associated with each file to indicate how many processes have the file open.

-<font color="red"><b>File locks</b></font>(文件锁) are useful for files that are shared by several processes.
+<red>File locks</red>(文件锁) are useful for files that are shared by several processes.
 For example, a system log file that can be accessed and modified by a number of processes in the system.

-File locks provide functionality similar to reader-writer locks in [Chapter 7](osc/ch7.md).
+File locks provide functionality similar to reader-writer locks in [7 Synchronization Examples.md](7 Synchronization Examples.md).
 A **shared lock**(共享锁) is akin to a reader lock in that several processes can acquire the lock concurrently.
 An **exclusive lock**(排斥锁) is akin to a writer lock in that only one process at a time can acquire such a lock.

 Furthermore, operating systems(e.g. Linux) may provide either **mandatory**  or **advisory** file-locking mechanisms.